 These functionalities are critical to ensuring that medical services will remain operational while reducing physical contact.
 With a portal, the patients are provided a tool by which they can update their records and provide feedback on their medical outcomes.

-Breaking Silos and Transmit Covid-related Data
+Pandemic Highlights Importance of Breaking Silos and Transmission of Covid-related Data

 Maintaining a single source of patient information across multiple branches is just as important.
 Firstly, the patient will have more options not limited by location for in-person services such as laboratory and diagnostic tests.
 This ensures that doctors and other care professionals view updated and complete patient records regardless of clinic branch which opens potential for further interoperability.
 With consolidated patient records inside clinic systems, clinics have in their possession, valuable data.
 Data that can yield patient insights and provide information on future services and investment as well.